Appleflagshipstore/10mins-KWGT-Guide-and-Bugs/README.md

   ![Text Symbol](https://s3.imgcdn.dev/ITELw.png)

 - No NumToStr() and StrToNum() functions.
 There is a problem when concatenating numeric strings with numeric.
 Especially in if() function.
-The easy way is split the if() function.
+The easy way is split the if() function or use tc(reg).

   ![Concatenating](https://s3.imgcdn.dev/IToUT.png)